Clauvin/RefugeeWaves/README.md

 Or help us in finding out too, this is a project under construction :D

+**Update:** after pushing the project to it's Alpha 0 status, my (Cláuvin) time to work in it will, unfornately, null for some months.
+Interested people in working on it is encouraged to create a fork and improve it from there.
+If and when I return, will take a look in any forks made to analyse improvements and add them to the project.

 # Code of Conduct
 Readable here: [Code of Conduct](https://github.com/Clauvin/RefugeeWaves/blob/master/CODE%20OF%20CONDUCT.md).